Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Computing Classical and Complementary Syllogisms

-These algebraic values are used as objective functions during the formulation of optimization problems.
+As shown in Table~\ref{tbl:objectives}, the symbols $\alpha_j$ and $\beta_j$ are used to represent the computed minimum and maximum values for these four objectives.
+Table~\ref{tbl:basic-output} part~(c) gives the algebraic forms of the relevant probability expressions, which are also included in Table~\ref{tbl:objectives}.
+These algebraic formulas are used as objective functions during the formulation of optimization problems.
 Because these objectives represent probabilities, each pair of computed minimum and maximum values is already constrained by $0 \le \alpha_j \le \beta_j \le 1$.
 Therefore it would be trivial to compute a minimum value $\alpha_j=0$ or a maximum value $\beta_j=1$ for any queried probability, as the laws of probability already require these bounds.
 A proper deduction requires the computation of a nontrivial upper or lower bound on at least one of the queried probabilities.
-Note that the precise numerical solutions computed depend on the value $\epsilon$ chosen to encode strict inequality (following the epsilon-inequality encoding scheme discussed in Section~\ref{sec:linear}).
+The numerical solutions computed depend on the value $\epsilon$ chosen to encode strict inequality (following the epsilon-inequality encoding scheme discussed in Section~\ref{sec:linear}), although subsequent interpretation does not depend on the precise value of $\epsilon$.

 The computed minimum and maximum values $\alpha_j$ and $\beta_j$ defined in Table~\ref{tbl:objectives} determine the presence or absence of syllogism, according to the rules discussed presently.
 Table~\ref{tbl:classical-syllogism} shows the criteria for classical syllogism, describing the necessary relationships between the major term $A$ as predicate and the (affirmative) minor term $C$ as subject.
 Table~\ref{tbl:complementary-syllogism} shows the criteria for complementary syllogism, describing the necessary relationships between the major term $A$ as predicate and the negation $\overline{C}$ of the minor term as subject.
 As may be evident already, the criteria presented in Tables \ref{tbl:classical-syllogism} and \ref{tbl:complementary-syllogism} for \emph{deducing} categorical relationships based on relations involving probabilities are none other than the criteria presented in Table~\ref{tbl:composites} for \emph{defining} categorical relationships based on relations involving probabilities, instantiated for the predicate term $A$ and the subject term $C$ (or its negation $\overline{C}$).